yetaTRDR/raserr11/README.md

 ## ![Projects](https://img.shields.io/badge/Projects-%20-purple?style=for-the-badge&logo=data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAA...)

-- **[CUPS Report Analyzer](https://github.com/raserr11/CUPX)**: A Python-based web app designed to streamline the process of analyzing electric consumption reports for companies.
+- **[CUPS Report Analyzer](https://github.com/yetaTRDR/CUPX)**: A Python-based web app designed to streamline the process of analyzing electric consumption reports for companies.
 It provides valuable insights in a faster, more visual, and cleaner way.
+- **[kmeans3d](https://github.com/raserr11/kmeans3d)**: A Python-based project where I implement the K-means algorithm from scratch using only mathematics and NumPy, with 3D visualization of clustering results applied to gold price data.
+This project is part of my focus on developing tools for financial markets, whether optimal or not, purely for learning purposes.
+- **[perceptron](https://github.com/raserr11/perceptron)**: A Python-based project where I implement both a single **Perceptron** (artificial neuron) and a **Multi-Layer Perceptron (MLP)** from scratch, using only mathematical formulas and NumPy.
+This project aims to understand and implement neural networks from the ground up.

  To be continued ...